Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection

 $\bullet$\textit{ Two-component decomposition}.
 In the representation space, each point can be decomposed into two independent components: a class-specific {\em identity} and a {\em variation} component.

 $\bullet$\textit{ Universal variation}.
-The variation vectors in any uninfected class have the same distribution as those in the attack sample set (the collection of all attack images from a different class).
+The variation components in any uninfected class follow the same distribution as those of benign images in the attack class.

-Prior research~\cite{wang2004unified} shows that, in face recognition, an image can be decomposed into three mutually orthogonal components: within-class, between-class and noise, with the noise part largely eliminated in a well-trained model.
-Intuitively, one's facial image contains her identity features that separate her from others (that is, between-class component), as well as the information describing her facial transformation, e.g., size, orientation, etc, (the within-class {\em variation} component).
-Although the variation component does not contribute directly to the classification task in a DNN model, it is often extracted through the representation learning as it describes the recurrent and robust signal in the input data, and the representation learning by a non-ideal DNN model may not be able to distinguish them from the identity component.
-We note that the previous backdoor detection approaches fail to separate these two components, allowing the variation part, which often includes a trigger pattern, to reduce the sensitivity in detecting more targeted attacks like TaCT.
+Prior research~\cite{wang2004unified} shows that, in face recognition, an image can be decomposed into three mutually orthogonal components: within-class, between-class and noise.
+In DNN scenarios, we assume a well-trained model largely eliminates the noise and enhances the rest two components.
+Although the variation component does not contribute directly to the classification task in a DNN model, it is often extracted through the representation learning as it describes the recurrent and robust signal in the input data.
+We note that the previous backdoor detection approaches overlook the separation of these two components, and exploit only the information within the variation components of the target class, which is useful to detect previous attacks, while reduces the sensitivity in detecting more advanced attacks like TaCT.

-We further assume that the variation component of an input sample is {\em independent} of label (i.e., sample class); as a result, the distribution learned from the input samples from one label (e.g., an non-target class) can be transferred to another one (e.g., the target class without infection).
-Intuitively, in face recognition, smile is a variation component adopted by different human individuals, leading to the common transformation of face images independent of the identity of each individual (i.e., the class label).
+The universal variation assumption further assumes that the variation component of an input sample is {\em independent} of its label (i.e., sample class); as a result, the distribution learned from one class (e.g., a non-target class) can be transferred to another one (e.g., the target class without infection).
+Intuitively, in face recognition, smile is a variation component adopted by different human individuals, leading to the common transformation of face images independent of the identity of which individual (i.e., the class)~\cite{wang2004unified}.
 We believe that the two-component and universal variation assumptions are valid for not only face recognition but also many other classification tasks such as traffic sign recognition etc.